francisywk/mirai-metro/content/wiki/big-snow-line.md

       content: 28.8 km/h (18 mph)
 ---

 The **Big Snow Line** (Code **S**) is a planned line on the [Mirai Metro](/wiki/mirai-metro "Mirai Metro").
 Following the network's color coding scheme, the line will be colour-coded pink, and its stations abbreviated as "SX" ("X" being the station number).
-The planned route is from Mount Snowhide of Big Snow in the west, to UCHQ West of Redstone Valley in the east.
+The planned route is from Mount Onsnow of Big Snow in the west, to UCHQ West of Redstone Valley in the east.

 <br>